 Are you experiencing academic culture shock?
 Learn tips and strategies for making a successful academic transition to Queen’s in our online tutorials:

 Did you know that by completing the overcoming academic culture shock tutorials and some additional requirements, you can earn a certificate?
 Get more information about the Academic Connections Certificate or register now OnQ!

 Are you interested in other programs and services that can support your academic success?

 - Get free, individualized support from the experts at SASS.

 - Is English an additional language for you?
-SASS offers 1:1 EAL appointments where you can continue to develop your academic English reading, writing, listening, and speaking skills.
+SASS offers 1:1 English language appointments where you can continue to develop your academic English reading, writing, listening, and speaking skills.
 Book now!

 - Want to improve your academic skills and confidence?
 Make an academic skills appointment with a specialist who can coach you in different strategies, skills, and mindsets for learning.
 Book now!

 - Want to improve your academic writing?
-Join Write Nights, a weekly interactive writing workshop where you can focus on sentence-level choices in your writing.
+Join Write It, a weekly interactive writing workshop where you can focus on sentence-level choices in your writing.

 - Want to increase your confidence speaking in academic settings?
 Join Speak Up, an academic presentation skills lab where you can learn and practice strategies for effectively presenting your academic work.

 - Check out the podcast, International Voices at Queen’s, a supportive listening space where we talk about topics like culture shock and developing your authorial voice.
 Listen on the CFRC, or subscribe on Spotify , Apple, or wherever you listen to podcasts!